zopefoundation/Products.GenericSetup/docs/install.rst

 To install this package manually, without using :mod:`setuptools`, simply untar the package file downloaded from the PyPI site and look for the folder named ``GenericSetup`` underneath the ``Products`` folder at the root of the extracted tarball.
-Copy or link this ``GenericSetup`` folder into the ``Products`` folder of your Zope2 instance and restart Zope.
+Copy or link this ``GenericSetup`` folder into the ``Products`` folder of your Zope instance and restart Zope.